Nnnnest/mesh-email-gateway/README.md

 - Receive mesh messages and send them as emails via SMTP

 It supports both **USB** and **Bluetooth (BLE)** connections to a Meshtastic node.

 ---

+# Architecture

+- The gateway periodically checks an email inbox via IMAP.
+- New messages are parsed and converted to Meshtastic text messages.
+- Messages are fragmented to fit LoRa payload limits.
+- The Meshtastic node broadcasts the message into the mesh network.
+- Replies from mesh users are received and forwarded via SMTP as normal email.

+---